 What Happens If I Don't Pay Property Taxes in Georgia?

-If you’re delinquent on your Georgia property taxes, you could lose your home after a tax sale.
+What happens if you have unpaid property taxes in Georgia?
+You could lose your home after a tax sale.

 When homeowners don't pay their property taxes, the overdue amount becomes a lien on the property.
 A lien effectively makes the property act as collateral for the debt.
 All states have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.